davidetorre92/davidetorre92.github.io/README.md

 <img src="docs/dt.png" alt="Look at this photograph" style="width: 180px; height: 180px; object-fit: cover; border-radius: 100%;">
   </div>
   <div>
     <p>Hi!
-I'm Davide Torre, a computational physicist specialized in statistical physics and complex systems, and a PhD in AI.</p>
+I'm Davide Torre, a computational physicist with a PhD in AI, specialized in statistical physics and complex systems.</p>
     <p>My research interests include (but are not limited to):</p>
     <ul>
       <li>synthetic populations;</li>